-We have the knowledge and expertise to help you navigate the waters.
-And we know Lake Washington, Lake Sammamish, and Puget Sound intimately!
-Let us expertly guide you through the waterfront buying or selling process—including competent pricing evaluation, strategic positioning, relentless advocacy throughout the negotiation process, and resources and referrals to complete the due diligence required in your next waterfront transaction.
+Let us expertly guide you through the waterfront buying or selling process—including competent pricing evaluation, strategic positioning, resources and referrals to complete due diligence, and relentless advocacy throughout the negotiation process in your next waterfront transaction.

 Lake Washington is the second largest natural lake in the state of Washington and is connected to Puget Sound via Lake Union and the Lake Washington ship canal.
 Boat traffic from Lake Washington travels through the Montlake cut, Lake Union, the Fremont cut, and then the Hiram M. Chittenden “Ballard” Locks in its journey to the open water.
 Lake Washington is about 214 feet deep and 33.8 square miles.
 The vast expanse of Lake Washington touches 12 cities (Beaux Arts, Bellevue, Hunts Point, Kenmore, Lake Forest Park, Medina, Mercer Island, Newcastle, Kirkland, Renton, Seattle, and Yarrow Point) and unincorporated King County.